Kristy Strange

 About me

-I am a full-time PhD student in English Literature and hold a Humanities Studentship for my doctoral project.
+I am a full-time PhD candidate in English Literature and hold a Humanities Studentship for my doctoral project.
 I graduated with an MLitt in The Gothic Imagination from the University of Stirling (Scotland) as well as a BA in both English Literature and Applied Psychology from Bishop’s University (Quebec, Canada).
 After completing my Master’s degree, I spent over three years as an independent researcher before starting my PhD.
-Additionally, I am a non-traditional, first-generation student who is a passionate advocate for accessibility in academia.
+Additionally, I am a non-traditional, first-generation scholar who is a passionate advocate for accessibility in academia.

 Research